Get

 Disease

-If a diseased cat utilizes a cat tree, they can leave behind bacteria via saliva and feces.
+If a diseased cat utilizes a cat tree, they can leave behind viruses via saliva and feces.
 So, if you find a cat scratcher outdoors—say, near a dumpster—think twice before bringing it home to your family.
 It’s a good idea to make sure a used cat scratcher comes from a place where the previous cats were safe and free of disease.
 If you can’t be sure of that, you are better off buying a new scratcher for your kitty cat.

 Wear and Tear